Area and Perimeter of a Triangle

 Find the area of the triangle with sides measuring 3, 4 and 5 cm.

-Circumscribed Circle in a Triangle
+Circumscribed Circle around a Triangle

 R = radius of the circumscribed circle.